 Nothing needs to go next.

 Thanks for watching!
 Stay tuned for the next part of the Basics of Voice Production series: exercises to improve phonation!
-And let me know how I can help you with your voice production!
+And I'd love to hear from you - contact me to learn how we can work together to perfect your American English pronunciation!